Cross-sectoral Hackathon: Culture and Wellbeing

 SUBMISSION DETAILS

-We will evaluate teams on the 4 following criteria:
+Teams will be evaluated based on the following criteria:

 2. Progress